A monument speaks to the people of a civilisation: their past, present and future.

 This history war between Russia and Ukraine has influenced the English language.
 The most notable example concerns the Ukrainian capital, Kiev – which in recent years, has been called ‘Kyiv’ in line with the Ukrainian language.
 This change was not organic.
 Ukrainian activists and embassies advocated for ‘Kyiv’ over the course of recent years as opposed to the ‘Russian Kiev.’
-However, Kiev is not just the translation from Russian, either.
+However, Kiev is not the mere translation from Russian, either.
 If a scholar analyses the Old East Slavic alphabet and literature, Kiev is also an acceptable (and perhaps superior) translation from Кꙑевъ, and any linguist can attest to the similarities between Old East Slavic and Ukrainian (as well as Russian).
-That said, I am not a linguist and I accept corrections from those who know more than I do.
+That said, I am not a linguist and I accept corrections from those who know more.
 My objection lies to the binary make-up of ‘Russia vs Ukraine’ in regards to language.
 No English speaker should restrict their speaking or writing due to geopolitics.

 Sadly, the need to call Kiev ‘Kyiv’ has resulted in some blunders.
 The most humorous example is chicken kievs being renamed.
-Yet this has also meant ‘the Kyivan Rus’ which to myself, sounds clunky and not based among decades of historiography about medieval Eurasia.
+Yet this has also meant ‘the Kyivan Rus’ which to myself, sounds clunky and not based among decades of English-language historiography about medieval Eurasia.